Angela Buchdahl: Early life

-Buchdahl was born in Seoul, South Korea, to a Japanese-born Korean Buddhist mother, Sulja Yi Warnick, and Frederick David Warnick, an American Ashkenazi Reform Jew, whose ancestors emigrated from Bacău County, Romania, and Russia to the United States.
+Buchdahl was born in Seoul, South Korea, to a Korean Buddhist mother, Sulja Yi Warnick, and Frederick David Warnick, an American Ashkenazi Reform Jew, whose ancestors emigrated from Bacău County, Romania, and Russia to the United States.

 At the age of five, Buchdahl moved to the United States with her family.
 She was raised Jewish, attending Temple Beth El in Tacoma, Washington, which her great-grandparents had assisted in founding a century before.
 Like her mother, she became very involved in temple activities, and became a leader in school and within the youth group.
 She attended Stadium High School in Tacoma.
-At the age of 16, she visited Israel through Bronfman youth fellowships with other Jewish teenagers from the U.S., and for the first time had the authenticity of her Judaism questioned by an Orthodox roommate who believed that only children of a Jewish mother can be Jewish; the experience was a painful one.
+At the age of 16, she visited Israel through Bronfman youth fellowships with other Jewish teenagers from the U.S., and for the first time had the authenticity of her Judaism questioned by an Orthodox Jew based on the belief that only children of a Jewish mother can be Jewish.
 As a college student, she spent her summers working as head song leader at Camp Swig, a Reform Jewish camp in Saratoga, California.
-At the age of 21 she underwent Orthodox conversion or giyur, which she views as a "reaffirmation ceremony".
+At the age of 21 she underwent a Reform conversion or giyur, which she views as a "reaffirmation ceremony".

-Buchdahl attended Yale University, where she was one of the first female members of Skull and Bones, a secret student society which counts former President George W. Bush and United States Secretary of State John Kerry as members.
+Buchdahl attended Yale University, where she was one of the first female members of Skull and Bones, a secret student society.
 During her time at Yale, she met her husband Jacob Buchdahl, now an attorney.
 She earned a Bachelor of Arts degree in Religious Studies from Yale University in 1994 and began her cantorial and rabbinic studies at Hebrew Union College.

 Career

 Early years

 In 1999, Buchdahl was invested as a cantor, and in 2001, she was ordained as a rabbi by Hebrew Union College-Jewish Institute of Religion, a seminary for Reform Judaism.
-She was the first Asian-American to be ordained as a rabbi, and the first Asian-American to be ordained as a hazzan (cantor) anywhere in the world.
+She was the first East Asian-American to be ordained as a rabbi, and the first Asian-American to be ordained as a hazzan (cantor) anywhere in the world.
 She became assistant rabbi and cantor at Westchester Reform Temple, which in 2003 had membership of over 1,200 families.

 Buchdahl joined Central Synagogue, a large Reform congregation in Manhattan, as senior cantor in 2006.
 During her tenure as of 2012, Friday night attendance at the synagogue had doubled, post-bar mitzvah retention had tripled, and the waiting list for membership had risen to over 300.